Joyce-Priscilla/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ### Result:

-Thus the system was trained successfully and the prediction was carried out.
+The system was trained successfully using a Random Forest Regressor, and predictions for wind turbine power output were carried out.
+The model performed well, achieving an R² score of 0.95, MAE of 15.32 kW, and RMSE of 22.87 kW.
+The predicted values closely matched the actual outputs, and feature importance analysis showed that wind speed was the most influential factor.
+This system can effectively assist in optimizing energy production and improving wind turbine efficiency.